albert0796/MachineLearning/Paper_CrowdFunding/README.md

 <p>

 ### Evaluation
-I independently train the 7 based models with hyper-tuning and compare the performance of those 7 models and the Stacking models.
+I independently train the 7 based models with hyper-tuning and compare the performance of those 7 models and the Stacking model.
 #### Success Status
 | Model | AUC |
 | :----:| :----: |